chjp/claude-code/LEARNING_GUIDE.md

 ## Summary

-Claude Code represents a paradigm shift in AI-assisted development.
-Rather than just providing suggestions, it acts as an autonomous development partner capable of:
+Claude Code represents a paradigm shift in AI-assisted development through its **commitment to simplicity**.
+Rather than complex multi-agent orchestration or opaque RAG systems, it succeeds through:

-- Understanding complex codebases
-- Executing multi-step workflows
-- Integrating with existing tools
-- Coordinating specialized agents
+### Core Principles That Make Claude Code Effective:

+1. **Architectural Simplicity**: One main loop, one branch maximum, one message history
+2. **Transparent Search**: LLM-powered ripgrep/find commands you can inspect and debug
+3. **Smart Model Usage**: 50%+ of calls to cheaper Haiku model, Opus only for planning
+4. **Tool Hierarchy**: Mixed granularity tools that match usage frequency
+5. **Self-Managed State**: Agent maintains its own todo list for focus and adaptability

+### Key Technical Insights:

+- **Token Distribution**: ~2,800 system prompt + ~9,400 tool descriptions + ~1,500 CLAUDE.md
+- **Control Flow**: Flat message history with optional single-branch sub-agent spawning
+- **Search Philosophy**: "LLM search is the camera vs. lidar of the AI era"
+- **Steering Method**: XML tags, markdown structure, and yes, "IMPORTANT" still works best

+### The "Bitter Lesson" for AI Agents:

+Just as in machine learning broadly, **simpler architectures that leverage model improvements** outperform complex hand-engineered systems.
+Claude Code's success comes from:
+- Building a good harness for the model
+- Letting the model do the heavy lifting
+- Avoiding excessive scaffolding that becomes technical debt
+- Maintaining debuggability and transparency

-Success with Claude Code comes from understanding its architecture, leveraging its extensibility through MCP, and developing effective workflows that combine human expertise with AI capabilities.
-Start simple, experiment often, and gradually incorporate more advanced features as you become comfortable with the system.
+Success with Claude Code—and AI agents generally—comes from understanding this philosophy: **Keep Things Simple, let the model shine in its wheelhouse, and resist the urge to over-engineer**.
+Start simple, experiment often, and gradually incorporate more advanced features only when they provide clear value.